MSAexplosure/MSAexplosure/README.md

-- 👋 Hi, I’m @MSAexplosure
+- 👋 Hi, @MSAexplosure here.
-- 👀 I’m interested in chess and table tennis
+- 👀 My main interests are chess and table tennis.
-- 🌱 I’m currently learning A'levels
+- 🌱 Currently focusing on A'levels.
-- 💞️ I’m looking to collaborate on VB projects
+- 💞️ I’m looking to collaborate on VB projects.
 - 📫 To reach me email on murtazaantaria5253@gmail.com

 <!---